 The contingency fee payment structure is different from the hourly fees and retainers that other kinds of lawyers charge and is a win-win for everyone.

 The Contingency Fee Agreement

 Many times, the settlement check will be sent to your lawyer first.
-They will deduct their fee from the total before sending you the remaining balance.
-This can provide further peace of mind to you because you are not paying anything out of pocket and everything is handled for you.
+They will then deduct their fee from the total before sending you the remaining balance.
+This can provide further peace of mind to you because you are not paying anything out of pocket, and everything is handled for you.

-- If your lawyer is able to win you a settlement quickly without having to file a lawsuit, your fee may be closer to 25%.
+- If your lawyer is able to win you a settlement quickly without having to file a lawsuit, your fee may be closer to 33.3%.
 (And, according to the American Bar Association, most personal injury cases do not require going to court.)

 Why Do You Need a Lawyer After a Car Accident in Georgia?